Muhammad3804/John-Rambo-Game/README.md

 - Shooting mechanics for combat.
 - Health and score tracking.
 - Level progression with increasing difficulty.
+- Beware!
+Tanks can shoot at you upto 10 index distance!

 ## 🛠️ Technologies Used